JosueHernandez0000/Powder-XRD-V-A/README.md

 - Higher values of sensitivity (1.5) = Fewer peaks are detected within a window
 - Suggestion: Start with window = 1 and sensisitivity = 1

-### Profile Fitting
+### Profile Fitting and peak deconvolution
 - Fitting is performed using:
     - **Pseudo-Voigt Model:** Combination of Lorentzian and Gaussian profiles.
     - **baseline correction:** If the baseline is not zero, the baseline is adjusted based on the local noise level.
-    -

-### Convolution and Deconvolution
-- Multi-peak deconvolution is done through a multi-pseudo voigt approximation.
     - Peaks are iteratively fitted, with R² optimization to ensure the best-fit parameters.

 ## 6. Limitations and Areas for Improvement